nidhi829n/nidhi829n/README.md

 ## 🏆 Achievements

 - Contributor at GirlScript Summer of Code
 - Mentee at Goldman Sachs and Atlassian
-- Solved 250+ problems on LeetCode
 - NSS Volunteer

 ---